1st Edition

 Biography

-Stacie Goffin is the Principal of the Goffin Strategy Group, and a former preschool teacher of children with special needs and an undergraduate and graduate faculty member.
+Stacie G. Goffin is the Principal of the Goffin Strategy Group, LLC, a former preschool teacher of children with special needs, and an undergraduate and graduate faculty member.
 Stacie has worked with local and state organizations, philanthropy, governments, and national organizations.
-She has led and/or facilitated multiple change initiatives of significance, including the redesign of NAEYC’s early childhood program accreditation system, leading to development of the field’s first national program standards.
-Her efforts have led to changes for policy, programs, and practice, as well as organizational development.
+She has led and/or facilitated multiple change initiatives of significance, including the redesign of the National Association for the Education of Young Children’s (NAEYC’s) early childhood program accreditation system, leading to development of the field’s first national program standards.
+Her efforts have led to changes for policy, programs, and practice as well as organizational development.

 "I am chomping at the bit for people to read this book so we can discuss it!
 Goffin guides us through a careful examination of early care and education’s history while challenging us to build a cohesive field of practice for our future.
 Truly a must read for early care and education practitioners, researchers, policy makers, advocates, and funders – and once you read it, let’s talk!"